vscode-restructuredtext/vscode-restructuredtext/docs/sphinx.md

 The linter support wraps `restructuredtext-lint`.

 ## Executable Path
 It expects `restructuredtext-lint` Python module to be installed and already added to the path.
-If it is installed but cannot be found, add the path to your preferences as seen below.
+If it is installed but cannot be found, add the path to your preferences as seen below,
 ```
 {
     "restructuredtext.linter.executablePath": "PathToExecutable"